filinvadim/go-codestyle/README.md

 ```

 ## Configuring the app
-For DevOps convenience make the app be able to parse environment variables along with command
+For Dev Ops convenience make the app be able to parse environment variables along with command
 line parameters.

 Do: